MirisWisdom/AmaiSosu/README.md

 3. However, if the path is not found, please click on browse and look for `haloce.exe` on your computer.
    Then, you can click Install and be done!

+### Portable Installations

+For users out there with alternative HCE installations in conformist environments, download the installer and extract it using 7-Zip or WinRAR.
+Then, run the extracted `AmaiSosu.GUI.exe` executable without admin permissions and install it to your portable HCE directory.

+Note that attempting to install AmaiSosu to HCE in a restricted location (e.g. `Program Files\Microsoft Games\`) without admin permissions will cause issues!

 # Support

 Given that the GitHub repository is a public mirror of the upstream code, issues are disabled there.